How's Your Credit?

-Lenders want to be positive that giving you a loan isn't a risk for them.
-Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-You'll still qualify for a mortgage with a lower score, but the interest paid in the long run could be more than double the amount of an individual having a superior credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+You can qualify for a mortgage loan with a lower score, but the interest paid over time could be more than double that of an individual having a stronger FICO score.

-Getting your credit in order is the first step in owning a home.
+We're used to working with all tiers of credit scores.
 Call us at 8505856466 and we can help you get on the right track to the home of your dreams.

-How do you get a better score?
-Improving your FICO score takes time.
-It can be rare to make a significant stride change in your credit score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
+You want a stronger score, but how do you get there?
+Building your FICO score takes time.
+It can be difficult to make a large-scale change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+Here are some methods to improve your credit score:

-- Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
+- Keep your cards active.
+Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
 But, pay them off in no more than two or three payments.

 - Keep up with payments.
-Delinquent payments instantly lower your credit score.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.
+Your credit score plummets with every account that goes to collections.
+It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're able to make payments to a bank.

 - Correct your credit report.
-If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
+If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Knowing the methods you can use to raise your FICO score, you can move toward becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Coast to Coast Property Brokers, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the ways you can raise your credit score, you can move toward becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of Coast to Coast Property Brokers, the loan application process can be a stress-free experience so you, too, can become a homeowner.